 UVIMCO’s primary objective is to generate inflation-adjusted, long-term returns in excess of the University’s spending rate, thereby achieving our goal of generating a steady source of income to support UVA’s mission.

 UVIMCO’s investment performance and strategy starts with successful asset allocation and alignment with asset owners.
-UVIMCO’s investment policy includes a policy portfolio allocation, which its Board of Directors establishes based on the University’s risk tolerance and expected future capital requirements.
+UVIMCO’s investment policy includes a policy portfolio allocation, which our Board of Directors establishes based on the University’s risk tolerance and expected future capital requirements.
 The Board carefully considers capital market risk and return estimates to ensure that the policy portfolio is appropriately designed to achieve the objectives of the Long Term Pool.
 The policy portfolio serves as an indicator of how the endowment would fare under passive management.

 UVIMCO has a long history of partnering with exceptional investment managers who have demonstrated the ability to generate alpha and outperform the passive policy portfolio through disciplined investment processes, novel insights, and hard work.
-Our returns relative to the policy portfolio demonstrate the added value of active management through its internal investment team and external investment managers.
+Our returns relative to the policy portfolio demonstrate the added value of active management through our internal investment team and external investment managers.

 An endowed gift is a powerful investment in the future of the University and its affiliated organizations.
 When invested in UVIMCO’s Long Term Pool, endowed funds serve as a sustainable source of funding professorships to recruit and retain distinguished faculty; scholarships and fellowships to support deserving students; lectureships to bring distinguished speakers to Grounds; library acquisitions; and academic prizes to recognize outstanding students and faculty.
 The University’s unrestricted endowment generates vital funding for operations and enables the University to respond to important needs as they arise.